pbek/QOwnNotes/webpage/src/contributing/translation.md

 You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

-If you are thus ready to help to proofread the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading, where you can ask her anything to help you to have fun contributing.
-If you have no or only little experience translating, you can book a completely cost free Zoom introduction into translation.
+If you are thus ready to help to proofread the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading.
+You can ask her anything that helps you having fun contributing.

 Thanks a lot for your help! 🙂